top of page

 “The Scendians have come to your world previously to collect your living things,” the Thensk said.
 “They have ruled the Thensk for a long time with their ability to be unseen.”

-“We regret that we were unable to fashion these visors until after the Scendians already left our world for yours.
+“We regret that we could not fashion these visors until after the Scendians had already left our world for yours.
 They do not yet possess visors.
 We came to stop them from taking your living and to give you the ability to see them.”

 I started to cry.
 Surely, Mother and many of our friends were dead.
 I was not accustomed to confronting adults.
 It was not appropriate for children to question.